 Sourdough Starter

-There may be affiliate links in this post!
-By clicking on them, or purchasing recommended items I may receive a small compensation, at no cost to you!
-However, I only recommend products I absolutely love and use in my own home!
+~ Hi Friends!
+Something up-front that I have to share is that I am an Amazon Associate and therefore there may be affiliate links on my site!
+By clicking on them, or purchasing recommended items I may earn from qualifying purchases, at no extra cost to you!
+However, I only recommend products I absolutely love and use or would use in my own home!
+Now, onto the recipe you came to see.

 Experience the taste of San Francisco with your own sourdough bread.
+Find out where to get a sourdough starter and how to care for it.

 I don’t know very many people who have sourdough starter.
 Matter of fact I don’t know a soul that has a starter except myself.
+So, if you are like me and are needing a sour dough starter you’ve come to the right place.

+I don’t know what took me so long in trying to make sourdough bread.
+Maybe intimidation but it really is a piece of cake.
+LOL!
+No pun intended….well maybe a little.
 And why is that?
 I don’t quite understand because making homemade bread is so rewarding, beneficial and let alone the aromatic smell of fresh-baked bread lingering in the kitchen is heart warming.

-What You Can Make With Sourdough Starter?
+What Can You Make With Sourdough Starter?

+Did you know you can make more than bread with a sourdough starter?
 Yeah, you really can.
-Imagine making your own baguettes, dinner rolls, English muffins, pizza crust, pancakes and I have this recipe for some awesome, out of this world, waffles!
+Imagine making your own baguettes, dinner rolls, English muffins, pizza crust, pancakes and I have this recipe for some awesome, out of this world, sourdough waffles!

-How To Get A Sourdough Starter:
+How To Get A Sourdough Starter

 You may not realize it but most of your bread bakeries use a sourdough starter that they have used for years and it was probably handed down from their grandparents and great grandparents.
+Don’t count on getting your sourdough starter from the local bakery.
+It would be like them giving you their ancient family secret recipe.
+And that ain’t happening!
+No way, no how.

-Other items needed include a wooden spoon for stirring, unbleached flour for feeding your starter to keep it “alive”, warm tap water and a plastic kitchen funnel (optional).
+You will need a glass jar like this to house your starter.
+Other items needed include unbleached flour for feeding your starter to keep it “alive”, and warm tap water.
 That’s it!

-Feeding Your Sourdough Starter:
+Feeding Your Sourdough Starter

 You should begin seeing chemistry taking place and the yeast will begin farting off CO2.
 The more bubbles you have the more active your starter which leads to a successful rise in your dough.